lanl/spiner/README.md

 ## Dependencies

-`Spiner` has no dependencies for the `databox` tool.
+`Spiner relies on [ports-of-call](https://lanl.github.io/ports-of-call/main/index.html) for performance portability.
+It is included as a submodule.
+Otherwise, `Spiner` has no dependencies for the `databox` tool.
 Simply include it in your project under the `spiner` directory.
 It is header-only and requires only a few files:

 - `spiner/databox.hpp`
 - `spiner/interpolation.hpp`
 - `spiner/spiner_types.hpp`
 - `spiner/sp5.hpp`
-- `ports-of-call/portability.hpp`
-- `ports-of-call/portable_arrays.hpp`

 To use the build system (rather than simply cloning and including the files) requires `cmake`.